Wolfchamane/swdbapp/DIARY.md

 Eventually, I do have to investigate a minor issue related with the data generator for the DB through the CI/CD workflow, but I am `99%` close to publicly open the website worldwide!

+## 2025-06-18

+And back again to the starting point ... my current employer is finishing the contract by this next June 30th.
+Additionally, I have found the DB is being hacked by someone somewhere.

+I do need to prepare for an upcoming work experience ASAP, therefore, I am going to pause this project for a short time.